 After a death, there are many legal details to work out.
-While it is not necessary to work with a lawyer, it is strongly recommended estate lawyers.
+While it is not necessary to work with a lawyer, estate lawyers are highly recommended .
 The time following a death of a loved one is extremely emotional, and even the closest family may have disagreements.
 To ensure lasting peace in the family, it is a good idea to let a lawyer figure things out.

 Before getting in touch with a lawyer, there are several important documents that you need to gather.
 Those include: